MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 After all your selected metadata you can place any number of columns with your desired name as *custom metadata* and provide related value to them for each of your samples.
-These custom metadata are stored and you can see and export them for downstream analysis.
+These custom metadata is stored and you can see and export it for downstream analysis.

-* **Custom_1**: You can rename these default columns to hold metadata name you desire.
+* **Custom_1**: You can rename these default columns to hold metadata entry name you desire.
-* **Custom_1**: You can rename these default columns to hold metadata name you desire.
+* **Custom_1**: You can rename these default columns to hold metadata entry name you desire.

 You can also add any number of columns after all MSD standard metadata and provide values for them.